atduskgreg/Rot16/README.md

 ## Rot16

 A game!
+Head-to-head 2048 but with shapes.

 ### TODO

-* Check for adjacent tile combinability
-* UI for initiating drag
-* GameManager implements drag combine
-* Generate and display next tile
+* Interactive drag should move all tiles in the row or column
+* Interactive drag should overlap tiles that can be combined
+* Fix path drawing overlap bug on diagonals (polygon offsetting)